 These Resources are available, but please inquire for specifics of price and shipping & handling.

-Prayers, reflections and suggestions for grieving people.
-Recommended for a bereaved family at the time of death as an expression of sympathy from the parish.
+The Grief Packet contains prayers, reflections and suggestions for grieving people.
+Recommended to be given to the bereaved family at the time of death as an expression of sympathy from the parish.

 Supporting Bereavement Ministry, Grief Education and Grief Support in conjunction with the Nazareth Project, the Catholic Cemeteries provide topical grief presentations most 1st Tuesdays of the year, grief support meetings most 2nd and 4th Tuesdays of the year.
 All these offering are conducted by Patrick Dean and as part of The Common Ground of Grief.